2003-2008 Pontiac Vibe and Toyota Matrix

 2003 • 2004 • 2005 • 2006 • 2007 • 2008

-In a nutshell: This article is an overview of your car's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your car's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your Vibe or Matrix.

 Overview of the Pontiac Vibe and Toyota Matrix